TuNguyen1012/Delivery-Performance-Analysis/README.md

 Goal 2.
 We will work through delivery performance and find ways to optimize delivery times

+Tools:

-Tools: Using SQL Server to Extract, Transform, Load the data to Analyze and visualizaiton on Power BI
+- Using SQL to query data for analytics & reports to extract insights

+- Performing Data Visualization with Power BI